Registration and Passport/Visa copying

 If you’ve entered the UK on a Tier 4 Student Visa, or you have any other type of visa, the University is required to take a copy of your visa for our records.
 You will need to attend a passport/ visa copying session as a condition of your registration at Sussex.
 If you obtain a new visa or a new passport at any time during your studies, you should also provide us with a copy of this.

-You will need to bring the following original documents to the relevant office to complete registration on your arrival:
+You will need to bring the following original documents to your relevant in-person registration session:

 - Your passport